 Medical Examination (Rule 13 to 18): The employer shall arrange free of charge medical examination at his premises or at the workman’s residence.
 Time will be between 6 am to 7 pm if the workman does not consent to other time.
-A workman receiving half monthly payment will be examined at his residence and not more than twice in the first month or more than once in any subsequent month.
-After suspension of right to compensation, if the workman offers himself for examination he shall be examined within 72 hours at the place and time fixed by the employer.
-Woman shall be examined by in presence of a female doctor.
+A workman receiving half-monthly payment will be examined at his residence and not more than twice in the first month or more than once in any subsequent month.
+After the suspension of the right to compensation, if the workman offers himself for examination he shall be examined within 72 hours at the place and time fixed by the employer.
+The woman shall be examined by in presence of a female doctor.

 Compensation for Occupational Diseases: